JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler/Workbook_6_Bible_Study/Study_2_4_John.md

 ## III.
 Authorship

 1. John was written in A.D.
 101 by Nathan, a Greek Jew from Caesarea, under the direction of John.
 The book of 1 John was written by John himself as a covering letter.
-Urantia Book, [UB 121:8.10](/en/The_Urantia_Book/121#p8_10).
+Urantia Book, <a id="s91_182"></a>[UB 121:8.10](/en/The_Urantia_Book/121#p8_10).
 2. The fact that Nathan wrote the Gospel enabled John the more gracefully to refer to himself as "the disciple whom Jesus loved."
 3. Nathan was probably a mild-mannered man, which would explain how the ambitious young "son of thunder" could have become the "apostle of love.- even in his old age.
 4. It is difficult to regard the Gospel of John and Revelation as being written by the same person.